-Instagram is also one of the fastest growing social networks, with over 100 million active users and more than 5 billion photos shared.
+Instagram is also one of the fastest growing social networks, with over 600 million active users.

 Small businesses are taking notice, and many of them have already seen some impressive results when it comes to telling their brand’s story and engaging with customers online.

 Lucky for us (and you) some of those organizations are Constant Contact customers:

 - Oh To Be A Dog: A pet-care business located in Pasedena, California

 - The Orme School: A private boarding and day school located in Mayer, Arizona.